 The Dashboard lists each test as a single line item, including the number of sessions, test status, findings and results, and a note on how many videos are unwatched.
 This allows you to quickly scan through your tests and easily spot when new videos have come in.

-Use the All statuses drop-down menu to filter tests by completion, new sessions, and problems.
+The All statuses drop-down menu filters tests by completion, new sessions, and problems.

-When viewing drafts, you can use the All drafts drop-down menu to filter drafts by those that need approval and those that are approved.
+When viewing drafts, you can use the All drafts drop-down menu to filter drafts by those that need and are approved.
 This applies if your account has access to Approval flow.

 You can find and manage your folders in the Navigation menu.
 Folders that live within a selected workspace will show up here.
 When you click on a folder, the Dashboard view will update to show all the tests, drafts, and highlight reels in that folder.